Stiffstream/arataga/README_CONFIG.md

 bandlim.out UINT[suffix]
 ```

-where *suffix* is an optional suffix that specifies units (see the description of `bandlim.in` command for more details).
+where *suffix* is an optional suffix that denotes units of measure (see the description of `bandlim.in` command for more details).

 Value 0 means that there is no bandwidth limit for outgoing data from a user.